AbhishekKr11511/Project-Cryptocurrency-Price-Tracker-Exchanges-News/README.md

 </ul>

-### Each card gives brief information about the that coin, with color coding
+### Each card gives brief information about that coin, with color coding
 <table>
   <tr>
     <td><img src="/src/Assets/thumbs/a.png" alt="Image a"></td>